The Allergen Remover line of air purifiers is the latest series of portable floor units by Honeywell.

 - HPA300 – 3 levels

-Regardless, the number of cleaning levels really doesn’t matter too much because all it does is changes the fan speed.
-Honeywell has given these cleaning levels specific names, like Germ, Allergen, General and Turbo, but the truth is that these are equal to the terms Low, Medium, High and Turbo modes.
+In regards to the cleaning levels, Honeywell has given them specific names: Germ, Allergen, General and Turbo, but the truth is that these are just fancier ways of saying Low, Medium, High and Turbo.

 Allergen Remover Customer Reviews

 Below, are some common themes you’ll find among customer reviews for this air purifier series.

 - Size and shape allow it to fit anywhere in a room, including a corner.

 - Fresh air is pumped out the top of the machine, not the front like competitor products.

 - Automatic shut off timer is a great feature.

 - Easy to match a model to a particular size room.
 Not forced to buy too powerful or too weak of a product.

 - Wish HPA300 came in white too, not just black.

 - Would enjoy the option of having a remote control.